Linda Smith, Editor

 David L. Smith, Bio and Workshop Videographer

 David is an Emmy-award winning television and documentary producer and professor emeritus from Xavier University in Cincinnati, Ohio.
-He has shared his considerable talents in producing high quality videos to showcase Jennifer Miller’s biography and workshops.
+He has shared his considerable talents in producing high-quality videos to showcase Jennifer Miller’s biography and workshops.
+He holds down the important role of Dad to Author, Jennifer Miller.

-Roger Weissberg, Chief Knowledge Officer, Collaborative for Academic, Social and Emotional Learning (CASEL), Endowed Chair, SEL, University of IL at Chicago
+Roger Weissberg, Chief Knowledge Officer, Collaborative for Academic, Social and Emotional Learning (CASEL), Endowed Chair, Social and Emotional Learning, University of Illinois at Chicago

 It’s an honor to collaborate with Roger, a definer of the field of social and emotional learning and an author of over 200 publications on the subject.
 Roger has been an ongoing supporter of the development of Confident Parents, Confident Kids including it in CASEL’s publications and promotions.
 Now we are taking our collaboration a step further and creating resources for CASEL’s audience to focus on social and emotional learning and parenting.
 The first of these collaborative efforts were two articles published on the Getting Smart site, The Huffington Post and in a book coming out this August entitled, “Smart Parents; Parenting for Powerful Learning.”